Binary multiplier: Binary long multiplication

 This is much simpler than in the decimal system, as there is no table of multiplication to remember: just shifts and adds.

 This method is mathematically correct and has the advantage that a small CPU may perform the multiplication by using the shift and add features of its arithmetic logic unit rather than a specialized circuit.
 The method is slow, however, as it involves many intermediate additions.
 These additions are time-consuming.
-Faster multipliers may be engineered in order to do fewer additions; a modern processor can multiply two 64-bit numbers with 6 additions (rather than 64), and can do several steps in parallel.
+Faster multipliers may be engineered in order to do fewer additions; a modern processor might implement a dedicated parallel adder for partial products, letting the multiplication of two 64-bit numbers be done with only 6 rounds of additions, rather than 63.

 The second problem is that the basic school method handles the sign with a separate rule ("+ with + yields +", "+ with − yields −", etc.).
 Modern computers embed the sign of the number in the number itself, usually in the two's complement representation.
 That forces the multiplication process to be adapted to handle two's complement numbers, and that complicates the process a bit more.
 Similarly, processors that use ones' complement, sign-and-magnitude, IEEE-754 or other binary representations require specific adjustments to the multiplication process.

 Unsigned integers

-For example, suppose we want to multiply two unsigned eight bit integers together: a[7:0] and b[7:0].
-We can produce eight partial products by performing eight one-bit multiplications, one for each bit in multiplicand a:
+For example, suppose we want to multiply two unsigned 8-bit integers together: a[7:0] and b[7:0].
+We can produce eight partial products by performing eight 1-bit multiplications, one for each bit in multiplicand a: